Content Strategy for Founders: Create Daily Content From Your Meetings

 Founders who post consistently are not working harder on content.
 They are just not letting their conversations go to waste.
 In this guide, we’ll show you how to do the same.

-Why founder-led content works better than brand marketing
+Why founder-led content outperforms brand marketing

 People trust people before they trust companies.